Sanika-13/Sanika-13/README.md

 - 📫 How to reach me **13sanikapatil@gmail.com**

-- 🤝I'm looking to collaborate on fronted development
+- 🤝I'm looking to collaborate on frontend development

 <h3 align="left">Connect with me:</h3>
 <p align="left">